 Bitter Gourd Harvesting and yield per acre

 The bitter gourd crop takes about 55-60 days from the seed sowing until the first harvest.
-The bitter gourd fruit matures quickly and turns red in 2-3 days, so it should be picked at that time.
+The bitter gourd fruit matures quickly and turns red in 2-3 days, so it should be picked then.
 The right time to pick fruit depends on the kind and variety of fruit.
-Fruits are usually picked when they are tender and green to prevent them from turning yellow or yellowish-orange during transportation.
+Fruits are usually picked when tender and green to prevent them from turning yellow or yellowish-orange during transportation.

 The fruits should be harvested in the morning and stored in the shade after harvesting.
 Several factors affect bitter gourd yield, including the cultivation system, variety, and season.
 Organic fruit production is estimated to range from three to four tons per acre when grown organically.